catmaid/CATMAID/API_CHANGELOG.md

   "ordering", which can be used to order the result set of nodes.
 The values cable-asc and cable-desc are allowed.
 By default no ordering is applied.

+- `POST|GET /{project_id}/volumes/`:
+  Information on area, volume and watertightness is now returned for each volume as well as information on whether these details have been computed (meta_computed).
+This meta data can be computed for each volume using the `{project_id}/volumes/{volume_id}/update-meta-info` API.

+- `GET /{project_id}/volumes/{volum_id}/update-meta-info`:
+  Try to compute area, volume and watertightness for a volume.
+Sets `meta_computed` to true.
+If this operation fails, all meta data fields are set to NULL/None.

 ### Deprecations

 None.